athombv/node-homey-zigbeedriver/README.md

 It is essentially a map-tool from Homey-capabilities to Zigbee endpoints and clusters.

-Note: this module can only be used in Homey Apps built on SDKv3 apps.
+Note: this module can only be used in Homey Apps built on SDKv3 which is available as of Homey v5.0.0.

 ## Installation